-The Kansas Lost Instrument Bond is a concrete guarantee provided by an issuing entity that in the event documents with financial value like stocks, cashier’s checks, bond certificates, real estate certificates, savings passbooks, and certificates of deposits cannot be located — subsequent to an exhaustive, systematic, cautious and conscientious search – said lost instruments will be replaced.
+The Kansas Lost Instrument Bond is a guarantee provided by an issuing entity that if documents with financial value cannot be located — subsequent to a systematic, exhaustive, conscientious, and cautious search -– the said lost instruments will be replaced.

-Why do you need the Kansas Lost Instrument Bond?
+Why do you need a Kansas Lost Instrument Bond?

-You need the Kansas Lost Instrument Bond to protect all parties involved in your transactions from the unexpected loss or misapplication of financial instruments.
-The official papers placed in your trust are of a delicate nature that if they get lost or pilfered, the owners of the said instruments are assured that they will not be compromised either financially or psychologically due to the said instruments’ loss or damage.
+The official papers placed in your trust are of a delicate nature that if they get pilfered or lost, the owners of the said instruments are assured that they will not be compromised either psychologically or financially due to the said instruments’ damage or loss.

 The bond’s coverage is not applicable to instruments that have been voluntarily destroyed or ruined on purpose with the objective of revoking its legal outcomes.
 It is also not applicable to instruments that have been mutilated.

 Generally, the Kansas Lost Instrument Bond is issued for a period of 1 year, though there are specific instances when the obligee explicitly requests for the bond to be enforceable for several years.

 The bond cannot be renewed when it’s beyond its first term and cannot be invalidated or released by the surety, as the lost instrument may resurface at any given time, thereby keeping the accountability still in force in case it re-materializes.